 Transliteration:( Qul hal tarabbasoona binaaa illaaa ihdal husnayayni wa nahnu natrabbasu bikum ai yus eebakumul laahu bi'azaa bim min 'indiheee aw biaidee naa fatarabbasooo innaa ma'akum mutarabbisoon )

-52. Please declare: "Do you wait for us, but for one of the two excellent.
-And we are waiting for goods (146), you that Allah afflict you from Himself (147) or with our hands.
-So wait, we also are waiting with you".
+Say, "Are you waiting for us except for one of the two best things?
+And we are waiting for Allah to afflict you either from Himself [147] or at our hands.
+So wait; we too are waiting with you."

 52. Say: “Do you wait for us (anything) except one of the two best things; while we await for you either that Allah will afflict you with a punishment from Himself or at our hands.
 So wait, we too are waiting with you.”
 53. Say: “Spend willingly or unwillingly, it will not be accepted from you.
 Verily, you are ever a people who are rebellious.”
 54. And nothing prevents their contributions from being accepted from them except that they disbelieved in Allah and in His Messenger, and that they came not to the Salah except in a lazy state, and that they offer not contributions but unwillingly.)
 Allah said,